SeeThruHead/Functional-Programming/README.md

 **Example of impure function**

-* Impure functions doesn't have always the same output for the same
+* Impure functions don't always have the same output for the same arguments
-* Impure functions does IO or has Hidden State, Global Variables
+* Impure functions do IO or have Hidden State, Global Variables

 ```python
 exponent = 2